Embed Code

 In its current nuclear role, the B-52H is assigned only the AGM-86B cruise missile.
 Conventionally, it can employ the AGM-142, AGM-154, AGM-158 air-to-ground weapons, and a variety of Joint Direct Attack Munitions, and in maritime roles can employ Harpoon anti-ship missiles and Quickstrike naval mines.
 As a mother ship, it has deployed the D-21 reconnaissance drone, and test-launched the X-15, X-24, X-38, and X-43 experimental aircraft and various hypersonic missiles.

-As of 2024, the U.S. Air Force has 76 B-52s: 58 operated by active forces (2nd Bomb Wing and 5th Bomb Wing), 18 by reserve forces (307th Bomb Wing), and about 12 in long-term storage at the Davis-Monthan AFB Boneyard.
-The operational aircraft received upgrades between 2013 and 2015 and are expected to serve into the 2050s.
+As of 2024, the U.S. Air Force has 76 B-52s: 58 operated by active forces (2nd Bomb Wing and 5th Bomb Wing), 18 by reserve forces (307th Bomb Wing), and about 12 in long-term storage at the Davis-Monthan AFB Boneyard. [better source needed] The operational aircraft received upgrades between 2013 and 2015 and are expected to serve into the 2050s.
 The B-52H is the only operational variant, scheduled to be upgraded as the B-52J by 2030.

 Sleeplessness, wakefulness, restlessness, inability to sleep, sleep deprivation, sleep disorder, sleepless nights, lack of sleep